benmvp/benmvp.com/content/posts/create-react-controlled-components-pattern-custom-hook/index.md

 }
 ```

-Don't worry about the length of the code.
+Don't worry too much about the length of the code.
 Over half of it is helpful warning messages.
 So what I want to do is break down this custom Hook to explain how it composes 6 built-in Hooks to provide the controlled component pattern.

 Before we begin the walk-through, this is how we'd use the `useControlled` custom Hook in our `Pagination` component: